 A meeting with parent/caregivers is required to formulate and later review personalised learning and support for each child identified as needing an adjustment.
-This would include students in OOHC, Aboriginal students (PLP) and IEPs for students with specific needs, such as G&T, ADHD, and various learning difficulties.
+This would include students in OOHC, Aboriginal students (PLP) and IEPs for students with specific needs, such as HPG, ADHD and various learning difficulties.

-The first two weeks of each year will provide an opportunity to conduct formal and informal assessment: tests, class work and observations to gauge each students' current level of performance.
-In week three a staff meeting will be allocated to review students on the NCCD database from the previous year and to use that alongside the
+The first weeks of each year provide an opportunity to conduct formal and informal assessment: tests, class work and observations to gauge each student's current level of performance.
+Early in the year a staff meeting will be allocated to review students on the NCCD database from the previous year and to use that alongside the assessments to identify students requiring personalised learning support.
+Each of the students requiring an adjustment will have SMART goal(s) tailored to their particular needs for them to work towards.
+These can be academic, social or behavioural.

-Then in weeks 4 and 5 parents are contacted to discuss the adjustments.
+Parents are contacted to discuss the adjustments.
 At this time the student, their strengths, interests and needs are discussed through a process of consultation and collaboration.
-These plans are reactive and evolving and will not stay in place for an entire year and are directed by each student's progress.
+These plans are reactive and evolving and will not stay in place for an entire year but are directed by each student's progress.
 Once goals have been achieved, new goals will be set, though the depth of change in the goals will determine how often further meetings are required.
 After the initial meeting both parents and teacher will sign and date the document.

 Communication to parents should occur throughout the year.
-The report writing process provides opportunities to assess student's progress towards achieving their goal which can be communicated in the Semester 1 reports.
-At least one more meeting (in person or over the phone) is to be conducted often in term 3, to discuss successes and 'where-to-next' for each student.
-This may including setting new goals.
+The report writing process provides opportunities to assess a student's progress towards achieving their goal which can be communicated in the Semester 1 reports.
+At least one more meeting (in person or over the phone) is to be conducted often in Term 3, to discuss successes and 'where-to-next' for each student.
+This may include setting new goals.

-By mid-term 4 all personalised learning support plans are to be finalised.
+By mid-Term 4 all personalised learning support plans are to be finalised.